A recipe for punchy and vibrant quick-pickled red onions that lend pop and crunch to everything from sandwiches to salads.

 So far in 2010, I have been in a pretty serious food rut.
 We have been braising and roasting, cooking with broth, and making gratins.
 While it is really delicious comfort food, after a while I need something fresh.
 In the past week, though, I have been cooking myself out of the rut, and really enjoying local hoop house kale and spinach, squash, beets, and onions.
 Mostly, I am just roasting the squash and tossing it with chopped kale, diced onion, pinto beans, preserved lemon (obviously a staple of mine), and a light vinaigrette.
 For a while cooking just wasn’t bringing me the solace it usually does, but I’ve cooked my way back into the kitchen.

-These pickles have a bit of crunch, but if you’d like a softer pickle you can cut the onions into thinner slices, and steep the onions a bit longer.
+These quick-pickles have a bit of crunch, but if you’d like a softer pickle you can cut the onions into thinner slices and steep the onions a bit longer.